stanford-oval/cs294-homework-workdir/hw1/README.md

 Here `\t` indicates the system that this is a raw ThingTalk command, not natural language.

 (Optional) You might notice the output looks terrible with one property at a time.
-You can actually define how the result should be formatted with annotation.
+You can actually define how the result should be formatted with an appropriate function annotation.
 For example, restaurant function can have the following annotation to display one sentence to describe each restaurant.
 ```
 #_[formatted=["${id}: ${aggregateRating.ratingValue} star ${servesCuisine} restaurant"]]
 ```
-See this [instruction](https://almond.stanford.edu/doc/thingpedia-nl-support.md#output-format) for more details.
+See this [guide](https://almond.stanford.edu/doc/thingpedia-nl-support.md#output-format) for more details.

 ## Homework submission
 Submit a simple text file to TA, and include the following information:
-- A link to a private fork of the this repository containing the data you collected and `schema.tt` you generated and tuned.
+- A link to a private fork of this repository containing the data you collected and `schema.tt` you generated and tuned.
-- The domain you choose
+- The domain you chose
-- The website you use to collect your data
+- The website you used to collect your data
 - All the changes you made to the automatically generated `schema.tt`
 - A list of example questions that can be answered by your QA skill